Akmee — Neptun

 Released February 1st

 Forms & Poses is Christian Meaas Svendsen's second solo album, and it explores the relationship between the body and the double bass both visually and auditory.

 The album is released on CD, LP and for digital download and streaming.
-The CD comes with a 24 page-booklet with pictures taken by Kristoffer Eikrem, and linear written by from Christian himself.
+The CD comes with a 24 page-booklet with pictures taken by Kristoffer Eikrem, and linear written by Christian himself.
 The LP version features a beautiful square insert with the same info.

 Christian Meaas Svendsen

 Video by Joakim Sture

 On December 1st Nakama released their debut album Before the Storm.
 They made this glimpse behind the scenes from the process, with some musings and descriptions of what the album is all about.

 The music is a combination of european contemporary jazz anno 2000, American contemporary music from the 60’s, Japanese traditional music and a hint of romantic, classical music — With silence as constructive element and maybe as the leading ingredient in the four tracks.